TaraHelberg/Coffee-Boutique/README.md

     ![Profiles crispy_form error](assets/readme-images/Bugs/profiles-error.png)

-8. Deployment Db Erros , during deployment migrations to db & heroku 2 differetn errors got shown in the gitpod.io terminal.
+8. Deployment Db Erros , during deployment migrations to db & heroku 2 different errors got shown in the gitpod.io terminal.

     The 1st been a django.db.utils.IntegrityError: Problem installing fixtures.
     This error was traced back to via reading the terminal error and research as well as turouring suport to make sure I had the right idea before procceding to the fact that I had added fields to my Products Model after I had made the loaddata and original model.